 Why is it called Com Vong?

 Vong is the name of a village in the suburb of the old Hanoi.
-This long history village is famous for its traditional technic of making Com, which has passed from generations to generations and cannot be copied.
+This long history village is famous for its traditional technique of making Com.
+Its unique has passed from generations to generations.

 Stories said the secret method of Com Vong is only passed to Son and Daughter-in-laws, not daughters.
 Because they believe when the daughters get married, they will bring the secret to the other villages and it is no longer a specialty from Vong Village anymore.

 It’s a long, complicated and skillful procedure to make this type of light Hanoian snack food.
 This sophisticated Com is harvested from the sticky rice – nep cai hoa vang, a variety of rice.
 Grains can’t be too old because it will lose the bright green color.

 You might wonder how young the rice needs to be.
 To check the readiness of the grains, farmers will check by biting some of raw grains.
 If it has the milky taste and start to spread the smell of rice, then it’s time to harvest.
 But it also can’t be too young, because green sticky rice will then fall apart while pounding.